Elsie19/mine/README.md

 - `mine -XX` Will stop the specified server
 - `mine -B` Will stop and backup the specifed server
 - `mine -RB` Will recover the specified server

+## Examples
+I want to start a paper server so I would run `mine -D paper` to download and install all the necessary files.
+Then I would run `mine -X paper` to start it.
+Then I join the server locally and I realize I'm not op.
+I would run `mine -A paper` to enter the console and I would type `op yourName` to become op.
+Then I would type <kbd>ctrl</kbd> + <kbd>a</kbd> + <kbd>d</kbd> to exit the console.
+But I don't like paper and I want to try a modded server.
+I stop the server with `mine -XX paper` although the next commmand does that automatically.
+I would destroy the paper server with `mine -R paper` and when that's done I would install forge with `mine -D forge`.
+But forge is kind of slow so I want to use [aikars]https://aikar.co/2018/07/02/tuning-the-jvm-g1gc-garbage-collector-flags-for-minecraft() flags.
+I would run `cd /opt/mine-forge/server` and edit the file `start.sh` in a text editor.
+I would replace everything after `-server` but before `server.jar` and replace that with the flags from the link above.